Mon. - Fri., 9 a.m. - 5 p.m.

 - A PLUS Loan can also provide tax savings and incentives.
 Parents should check with a tax advisor to determine their eligibility.

-Lenders offer private loan programs with different rates, fees, repayment terms and approval requirements.
+Private Lenders offer private loan programs with different rates, fees, repayment terms and approval requirements.
 We suggest that you carefully review each program to compare the terms and conditions before deciding which alternative loan may be appropriate for your needs.
 The lenders listed below are those most utilized at Wheelock.
-Links are provided to the various lender websites.
-The application process is completed directly through the lender websites linked below.
-All alternative loan information is accurate as of 08/19/2013.
+The application process is completed directly through the ELM Select Link below.

 The Student Accounting office sends out notifications by email and by mail to describe the exit counseling requirements and procedures to graduating seniors, and students moving on to graduate school, leaving the College, and students who drop below half-time enrollment.
 Student borrowers must complete exit counseling to obtain an official transcript, participate in commencement or to obtain your diploma from the Wheelock College Registrar's office.
 The Financial Aid Office receives results of exit counseling weekly.
 Official transcripts may be released only after results are received.

 Exit counseling takes approximately 30-40 minutes to complete.
-You will need your Federal PIN to log in.
-If you have lost or forgotten your PIN, you may apply for another at www.pin.ed.gov.
+You will need your FSA ID to log in.
+If you have lost or forgotten your FSA ID, you may apply for another at studentaid.gov/fsaid

-Once on the website click the green "Sign IN" button using your FAFSA PIN, then select Complete Counseling, then click on the "Start" button under the Exit counseling section.
+Once on the website click the green "Sign IN" button using your FSA ID, then select Complete Counseling, then click on the "Start" button under the Exit counseling section.
 Please note you MUST complete the entire session.
 You cannot save your session and return to it later.